agiordan101/codingame_chess/README.md

 ## Roadmap

+- Project new beginning :

+    * Checks status of MinMaxIterDeepAgent and MinMaxIterDeepTTAgent against MinMaxAgent

+    * Be carefull about evaluation > max_value in heuristic.
+It shouldn't be possible

+    * Reword win ratio so it takes draws into count

 - Next steps :

+    * MinMaxIterDeepAgent:
+        - Then implement hash table
+        - Then alpha beta
+            - Think about 2 methods: for min node and max node

     * Add png in README.md
+    * Transform game state from static define to enum

     * Create GameEngineIntTests.cpp :
         - Assert given fen is identical as the current one